unkeneke/unkeneke/README.md

 ===============================

-*   🌍  I'm based in Montreal
 *   🔥  I have over 15 years of professional experience on back-end and front-end development
+*   ⚡  I am working on THRILLKINGS, a multiplayer action game available for PC [on Steam](https://store.steampowered.com/app/2916570/THRILLKINGS/)
 *   🤝  I'm open to collaborating on Vue.js/React, Java, and Unreal Engine projects
-*   ⚡  I have a deep passion for game development, hit me up if you need an extra hand with gameplay, graphics, and general game programming as well!
 *   ✉️  You can contact me at [unkeneke@gmail.com](mailto:unkeneke@gmail.com)